unicode-org/message-format-wg/exploration/maintaining-registry.md

 Once approved, changes require re-approval (how?)

-The timing of official releases of the default and RGI registries is the same as CLDR/LDML.
+The timing of official releases of the Standard Function Set and Optional Set is the same as CLDR/LDML.
 Each LDML release will include:
-- **Released** specifications in the default registry
-- **Released** specifications in the RGI registry
+- **Released** specifications in the Standard Function Set
-- **Released** specifications in the Unicode reserved namespace registry
+- **Released** specifications in the Unicode reserved namespace
 - a section of the MF2 specification specifically incorporating versions of the above
 - **Accepted** entries for each of the above available for testing and feedback

-Proposals for additions to any of the above registries include the following:
+Proposals for additions to any of the above include the following:
 - a design document, which MUST contain:
    - the exact text to include in the MF2 specification using a template to be named later
-   - the desired maturity level (RGI or default)

 Each proposal is stored in a directory indicating indicating its maturity level.
 The maturity levels are: